ihaveamac/ninfs/README.md

 * Install fuse-3ds with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.
   * `--user` is not needed if you are using a virtual environment.
   * With GUI support: `python3 -m pip install --upgrade --user https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`
+* You can add a desktop entry with `python3 -m fuse3ds --install-desktop-entry`.
+If you want to install to a location other than the default (`$XDG_DATA_HOME`), you can add another argument with a path like `/usr/local/share`.

 ## Usage
 ### Graphical user interface